FangLinHe/FangLinHe.github.io/_posts/2020-12-24-swift-stanford-lecture-1-notes.md

 * My trouble shooting of testing the app on real device:
   1. Setup free developer account: simply log in to [developer.apple.com](https://developer.apple.com) with your personal Apple ID, and accept the terms if necessary.

-  2. Setup account in Xcode: Xcode -> Preferences -> Accounts -> click + under Apple IDs ->
+  2. Setup account in Xcode: Xcode &rarr; Preferences &rarr; Accounts &rarr; click + under Apple IDs &rarr; Add Apple ID or create a new one

-  3. Create a new project and change the **Organization Identifier** properly (e.g. original: `com.gmail.email.account` -> `com.fanglin.swift-exercise`).
+  3. Create a new project and change the **Organization Identifier** properly (e.g. original: `com.gmail.email.account` &rarr; `com.fanglin.swift-exercise`).
 The default identifier generated automatically didn't work for me.

   4. **Build and run the app on my device** instead of running it on the simulator didn't work (**the device must be connected via wire**).
 A message shows: